Yasukawa Recent Projects

-In conjunction with students Catie Anderson (’11) and Nicole Krauss (’11), I have been studying the begging behavior of nestling red-winged blackbirds and the feeding behavior of their female parents.
-We use HD video cameras to record interactions among nestlings and their mothers in the field at Newark Road Prairie.
-Nestling begging is likely to be an indication of need, so parents should respond to accurate signals of need by feeding needy offspring.
-Nestlings are also competing with their siblings, so their begging might also be an attempt to manipulate their parents into feeding them at the expense of their siblings.
+In conjunction with students Catie Anderson (’11) and Nicole Krauss (’11), I studied the begging behavior of nestling red-winged blackbirds and the feeding behavior of their female parents.
+We used HD video cameras to record interactions among nestlings and their mothers in the field at Newark Road Prairie.
+We found that nestling begging is an accurate signal of hunger.
+We found no evidence that begging signals need or condition, however.

 Alarm calling and nestling begging in red-winged blackbirds

-Jacy Bernath-Plaisted (’11) and I have studied communication between red-winged blackbird parents and their offspring by observing nestling begging behavior using video recording and performing a playback experiment using recorded alarm calls of males.
+Jacy Bernath-Plaisted (’11) and I studied communication between red-winged blackbird parents and their offspring by observing nestling begging behavior using video recording and performing a playback experiment using recorded alarm calls of males.
 Nestling begging includes both visual and vocal components, but loud begging calls might attract predators, which are the most common reason that redwing nests fail.
-Our observations and experiments were an attempt to see if alarm calling in response to the presence of a predator is a way to silence nestlings and thus reduce the chances that predators will find them.
+We found that nestlings will beg vocally when a female arrives to feed them regardless of whether the male is giving alarm calls.
+We also observed cases of males preventing females from feeding nestlings while predators were nearby.

 "Floating" versus territory defense in red-winged blackbirds